edenlabllc/kodjin.cli/docs/command-install.md

           Possible values:
           - skip:      Skip existing resources
+          - sync:      Update existing resources if they are different from what's being installed
-          - overwrite: Overwrite existing resources
+          - overwrite: Always overwrite existing resources

       --skip-strict-reference-versions
           Do not change profile references to be version-specific, keep them as-is instead